veprimmorina/issue-tracker-app/README.md

 # 📝 Issue Tracker

 A simple Issue Tracking application built with **Laravel 12**, **TailwindCSS**, and **Blade templates**.
-This app allows teams to manage **Projects, Issues, Tags, and Users** with a clean and intuitive UI.
+This app allows teams to manage **Projects, Issues, Tags, and Users**.

 ---